GeraGC/FiSGO/README.rst

 of :raw-math:`$PGL_{n}(\mathbb{C})$`.
 Originally, only point (I) of the previous list was contemplated, and so the current given name of the project.

-After the defence of the bachelor's thesis, a survey article (soon to be available in ArXiv) was elaborated by greatly expanding on the literature based research, and so FiSGO was reworked and expanded to contemplate point (II).
+After the defence of the bachelor's thesis, a `survey article`_ was elaborated by greatly expanding on the literature based research, and so FiSGO was reworked and expanded to contemplate point (II).

 In tackling point (II), unlike other software such as GAP, SageMath or CHEVIE, FiSGO's methods are less focused on